hedii/php-crawler/README.md

 - Download the found resources

 ## Troubleshooting

+#### Blank space in path
+On some systems, if there is any blank space in the path to the crawler public directory, the crawler app won't work.
+Remove any space in folders that are part of the crawler path.

+#### MAMP server
 If you are running the crawler on a MAMP server, edit `config/database.php` and add a unix socket conf:
 ```php
 'mysql' => [